Easy Buttery Shortbread

 Roll the dough between two sheets of parchment paper.
 I like to roll mine between ¼ inch and 5⁄16 inch so the cookies stay nice and sturdy for stamping.
 Chill the whole sheet in the fridge for about an hour.

 Once the dough is cold, cut out your shapes.
-If you’re stamping, let the dough sit out for about 5 minutes so it softens just enough to imprint the design cleanly. (tip: dust the dough and/or stamps with flour before cutting/stamping)
+If you’re stamping, let the dough sit out for about 5 minutes so it softens just enough to imprint the design cleanly. (tip: generously dust the dough and stamps with flour before stamping.
+If the dough gets too soft, pop it back in the refrigerator to chill)

 Transfer the cookies to a baking pan lined with parchment or perforated baking mat, then place the pan in the freezer while your oven preheats.
 This helps them keep their shape.

-Bake at 350°F for 10 to 12 minutes, depending on the size and thickness.
+Bake at 350°F for 10 to 12 minutes, or until the edges start to turn a very light golden color.
 Let them cool on the pan for a few minutes, then move them to a wire rack to finish cooling.

 Once cooled, keep them as is or decorate!
 I like to dip the back of mine in melted chocolate and then in some crushed toffee (yum).
 My husband likes them sandwiched with a layer of frosting in between, so good!